Day-Trip to Den Bosch: the Best Things to Do in This Picturesque Brabantian City

 Den Bosch, or, by its full name, ‘s-Hertogenbosch, is one of the most beautiful cities in Brabant (and in the Netherlands).
 Den Bosch is also the province capital of North-Branbant, the province we are discovering this month here on the blog.
 I’ve visited Den Bosch a couple of times already, and every time I am charmed by the old town, the canals and the relaxed mood of the city.
 The name ‘s-Hertogenbosch means “the Duke’s forest” – the duke being Henry I of Brabant who founded a new town located on forested dunes in the middle of a marsh.
 If you see the city from above (for example from the tower at the Jheronimus Bosch Art Center), you will understand that the name is suitable even to this day: Den Bosch looks like a giant forest, peppered with buildings.

 Only one hour by train from Amsterdam, it’s a miracle that ‘s-Hertogenbosch is not overtaken by tourists.
 The majority of tourists I’ve encountered were Dutch, local tourists doing a “dagje uit” (day out).
-If you have the chance to visit, don’t think twice: this place has to offer a bit of everything, and you will be captivated by its medieval beauty.
+If you have the chance to visit, don’t think twice: this place has to offer a bit of everything, and you will be captivated by its medieval beauty and the cultural spots.

 What to do in Den Bosch